brunosangom/mai-mbm/notes.md

 ## **Relevant Sources**

-This list includes a mix of historical papers, review articles, and recent primary research to support the essay's arguments.

 **Historical and Foundational**

 * **McCulloch, W. S., & Pitts, W. (1943).** A logical calculus of the ideas immanent in nervous activity. *The bulletin of mathematical biophysics, 5*(4), 115-133.